ChanakaDev/ChanakaDev.github.io/volunteering/2024-05-29-long-volunteer-post.md

 ---
-slug: long-volunteer-post
+slug: long-volunteering-post
-title: Long Volunteer Post
+title: Long Volunteering Post
 authors: [chanaka]
-tags: [volunteer, community, long-post]
+tags: [volunteering, community, long-post]
 ---

 This is the summary of a very long blog post,